 In individuals with severe cases, especially those with rapid (acute) onset more serious complications may develop including loss of consciousness (syncope), chest pain (angina), abnormally rapid heartbeats (tachycardia), and heart failure.

-In most cases, the cause of warm antibody hemolytic anemia is unknown (idiopathic).
+The cause of warm antibody hemolytic anemia is usually unknown (idiopathic).
 These cases may be referred to as primary warm antibody hemolytic anemia or idiopathic warm antibody hemolytic anemia.
 The disorder may also occur as part of a larger disorder, these cases are known as secondary warm antibody hemolytic anemia.

 Antibodies (which are also known as immunoglobulins) are specialized proteins that bind to invading organisms and bring about their destruction.
 There are five main classes of antibodies -IgA, IgD, IgE, IgG, and IgM.
 Most cases of warm antibody hemolytic anemia are due to IgG antibodies that mistakenly attack healthy red blood cells.
 Less often, IgM or IgA antibodies cause the disorder.
 When antibodies attack healthy tissue, they may be referred to as autoantibodies.